 Asian Shares Mixed In Cautious Trade

-Elsewhere, Seoul stocks were seeing modest gains despite North Korea firing a pair of ballistic missiles off its east coast.

-U.S. stocks ended mixed on Friday as yields on the 10-year and 2-year U.S. Treasury bonds hit levels not seen since November amid lingering worries about stubbornly high inflation and expectations the Fed will keep raising rates for longer.
+U.S. stocks rebounded from early losses to finish higher overnight, as Nvidia's upbeat outlook helped offset concerns about the trajectory of interest rates.

+In economic releases, new claims for unemployment benefits unexpectedly fell last week, pointing to a persistently tight labor market, while the U.S. economy grew by slightly less than previously estimated in the fourth quarter of 2022, separate reports showed.

-The Dow inched up 0.4 percent but notched its third straight week of losses.
-The S&P 500 eased 0.3 percent and the tech-heavy Nasdaq Composite shed 0.6 percent.
+The Dow inched up 0.3 percent, the tech-heavy Nasdaq Composite added 0.7 percent and the S&P 500 gained half a percent.

-European stocks came off early lows on Friday but still finished in the red, dragged down by energy and tech stocks.

-The pan-European STOXX 600 gave up 0.2 percent.
-The German DAX and France's CAC 40 index both slipped around 0.3 percent while the U.K.'s FTSE 100 edged down 0.1 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!